 9: Always inspect links copied and pasted into your web browser to ensure they don't seem to contain a second/different address.

 10: Always backup your data files.
-In Windows 7 and Windows 8 you can create a system image that backs up your entire drive if you have a large enough backup disk.
-It's a good idea, especially if your hard drive contains irreplaceable or valuable data.
-At least get a USB Flash drive or use a free service like Microsoft Onedrive to backup your personal data.
+In Windows 10 you can go to PC Settings, then Update and Security, then Backup to Backup using file history. (you'll likely need an external hardrive to use as a backup disk, but don't leave it connected to your PC all the time) It's a good idea, especially if your hard drive contains irreplaceable or valuable data.
+At least copy your files to a USB Flash drive and use a free file-syncing service like Microsoft Onedrive to create another copy of your personal data.

 11: Always download programs and files from reputable sources only.
 Filehippo, and others like it scan all their files and programs for viruses and malware before offering them for download.
 See my Freeware page to find good free software.